rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 1. Don't mandate configured or dynamic subscriptions, allow implementations to implement one or both of them.
 (Decided 21 Feb 25)

-1. Dynamic susbcriptions require the encoding to be specified.
+1. Dynamic subscriptions require the encoding to be specified.
 (Decided 21 Feb 25)

 1. DSCP settings are only specified under the receiver (for configured subscriptions) (Decided 21 Feb 25)

+1. Config and dynamic subscriptions should be aligned as much as possible.

 ## Changes

 1. Aligned configured and dynamic subscription data models:
 - Both are configured by name.
 - Made "purpose" field common and renamed to "description" (limited to 1k max characters, previously unrestricted), i.e., now available for dynamic subscriptions.